 Here is a full description in plain English of what a plethoric IVC is and what causes it.

-“The heart is a pump,” begins George Ruiz, MD, chief of cardiology at MedStar Union Memorial and MedStar Good Samaritan Hospitals, who specializes in the care of adults with advanced heart failure, pulmonary hypertension, congenital heart disease and heart disease during pregnancy.
+“The heart is a pump,” begins George Ruiz, MD, former chief of cardiology at MedStar Union Memorial and MedStar Good Samaritan Hospitals, with expertise in the care of adults with advanced heart failure, pulmonary hypertension, congenital heart disease and heart disease during pregnancy.

 Dr. Ruiz continues, “As a pump it does two things – (1) fills and (2) pumps blood forward.
 Any problem with either of these vital functions may lead to heart failure.